jeffomatic/binexpr/README.md

     a   b
     ```

 It's actually a bit more complicated when you have more than two levels of precedence.
 Consider what happens if try to parse the expression `a ^ b * c + d`.
-By the conventional rules, we're looking for a tree that looks like this:
+By the conventional rules, we'd be looking for a tree that looks like this:

 ```
       +